 Your child will be exposed to a host of new people, perspectives, cultures, ideas, and experiences in college.
 Students are expected to “broaden their horizons” and learn in ways that stretch them beyond their comfort zones.
 They do not have to internalize beliefs or value systems different from their own, but they must respect them and demonstrate civility as they learn and grow.
 This exposure can be at once freeing and stressful.

 Students sometimes have difficulty adapting to the new environment and expectations of college.
 They may struggle with their academic requirements, with their interpersonal relationships, and even with their own mental health.
 They don’t have to struggle alone.
 Multiple resources are available on campus to assist students in their adjustment to college.
-Many of these departments are part of the Division of Student Affairs.
+Many of these departments are part of Student Access & Success.
 Familiarize yourself with these services so that you can refer your child to seek help appropriately.
 Be encouraging and supportive, and openly express how much you believe in their ability to succeed.

 How can I support my child through these changes?

 Make sure your child knows you are available to listen, provide support, and offer guidance as desired.
 Try to avoid judgment and excessive advice-giving.
 Be patient as your child experiments with new ways of being, even if you disagree with some of his/her choices.
 Seek to understand your child throughout this learning and growing process.
 And be aware of signs that your child may be experiencing significant emotional distress or a potential mental health problem.

 What potential signs of distress should I be aware of?

 Students can experience emotional distress for a variety of reasons.
 Many students are able to get through stressful times on their own without significant impact on their emotional or behavioral functioning.
 Some students, however, have more difficulty coping with distressing situations and/or struggle with mental illnesses.
 In such cases, you may see some of the following symptoms:

 - Academic concerns such as: